-The principal considerations for our determination that performing procedures relating to the valuation of the provider liability for unpaid medical claims liability under at-risk capitation arrangements is a critical audit matter are (i) the significant judgment by management when developing the estimate of the provider liability for unpaid medical claims under at-risk capitation arrangements, (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's significant assumptions related to changes in membership and observed medical cost trends, and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.
+The principal considerations for our determination that performing procedures relating to the provider liability for unpaid medical claims liability under atrisk capitation arrangements is a critical audit matter are (i) the significant judgment by management when developing the estimate of provider liability for unpaid medical claims under at-risk capitation arrangements, (ii) a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's significant assumptions related to changes in membership and observed medical cost trends, and (iii) the audit effort involved the use of professionals with specialized skill and knowledge.

 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's valuation of the provider liability for unpaid medical claims under at-risk capitation arrangements.
-These procedures also included, among others (i) testing the completeness and accuracy of the underlying data used by management and (ii) the involvement of professionals with specialized skill and knowledge to assist in (a) testing management's process for developing the estimate of the provider liability for unpaid medical claims under at-risk capitation arrangements, (b) evaluating the appropriateness of management's actuarial methodologies, and (c) evaluating the reasonableness of management's significant assumptions related to changes in membership and observed medical cost trends.
+These procedures also included, among others, (i) testing the completeness and accuracy of the underlying data used by management and (ii) the involvement of professionals with specialized skill and knowledge to assist in (a) testing management's process for developing the estimate of the unpaid medical claims liability, (b) evaluating the appropriateness of management's actuarial methodologies, and (c) evaluating the reasonableness of management's significant assumptions related to changes in membership and observed medical cost trends.